Grim weather from east to west, some districts in south too on rain alert

-At least 19 people were killed on Tuesday in Assam in rain-triggered landslides, while the western part of the country braces for an impending cyclone and several districts down south are on alert for heavy monsoon rain.
+At least 21 people were killed on Tuesday in Assam in rain-triggered landslides, while the western part of the country braced for an impending cyclone and several districts down south remained on alert for heavy monsoon rain.
 Up north, the mercury remained within normal limits with the national capital witnessing a partly cloudy sky, while the weather office forecast heavy rains for parts of Rajasthan over the next two days.

 The home ministry said cyclone 'Nisarga' will make landfall along the Maharashtra coast on Wednesday with high wind speed ranging up to 100-110 kmph gusting to 120 kmph.
 The storm is likely to impact Mumbai, Thane and other coastal districts of Maharashtra like Raigad and Palghar.
 It may hit Valsad, Navsari, Surat, Bhavnagar and Bharuch districts of Gujarat and Union Territory of Dadra and Nagar Haveli and Daman and Diu.